Daily Diary

 23/9/05

-The original plan was to cycle back down to Inverness as I wasn't flying to Luton until early Sunday morning (25/9) but my leg/back/bum were all hurting and I thought "sod it", so instead I took the 12.37 pm train from Wick to Inverness, while the bike went in the back of a van.
-The driver said this was the last week of the free van service this year.
-We eventually got in to Inverness (via everywhere else in the Highlands, it seemed) just after 5 pm and, unbelievably, I quickly found a B&B as I already knew where they were.
+The original plan was to cycle back down to Inverness as I wasn't flying to Luton until early Sunday morning (25/9) but my leg/back/bum were all hurting like hell and I thought "sod it", so instead I got on the 12.37 pm train from Wick to Inverness, while my bike went in the back of a van (and got to Inverness before me!).
+The driver said this was the last week of the free van service for this year.
+We eventually got in to Inverness (via just about everywhere else in the Highlands, it seemed) shortly after 5 pm and, unbelievably, I quickly found a B&B as I already knew where they were.

 24/9/05

-I spent my free day in Inverness scrounging a bike box for the flight, riding a 24 mile round trip to Loch Ness (where I saw a man on a moped with several really long fishing rods protruding over his handlebars!!), shopping for gifts, trying to find some more current pies (no luck, they must only be available in the far north of Scotland) and finally, getting a bus to the airport where I was intending to sleep for the night as I had a 7 am check-in.
-Unfortunately the staff there kicked me out just after 6 pm as the airport closes overnight, so I had to catch the last bus back to Inverness, find another B&B, and arrange a 6.30 am taxi to the airport.
+I spent my free day in Inverness scrounging a cardboard bike box for the flight, riding a short 24 mile round trip to Loch Ness (where I saw a man on a moped with several really long fishing rods protruding over his handlebars!!), shopping for some gifts, trying to find some more of those delicious current pies (no luck, they must only be available in the far north of Scotland) and finally, getting a bus to the airport where the intention was to sleep for the night as I had a 7 am check-in.
+Unfortunately the staff there kicked me out just after 6 pm as the airport closes overnight, so I just had time to catch the last bus back to Inverness, then I had to find another B&B, and arrange a 6.30 am taxi to the airport.

 25/9/05

-I was up early for the taxi and on to the Easyjet flight down to Luton (which only cost £12.98 + £10 for the bike!!), then I just had to reassemble my bike and take a leisurely 30 mile ride back home to London in glorious sunshine on a Sunday afternoon.
+I was up early for the taxi and on to the Easyjet flight down to Luton (which only cost £12.98 + £10 for the bike!!), on arrival in Luton I simply had to reassemble my bike and take a leisurely 30 mile ride back home to London in glorious sunshine on a Sunday afternoon.

-It was easy to tell I was now back in "civilisation", as the vehicles were speeding past me with only millimeters to spare - quite a shock after 2 weeks of quiet roads and mostly courteous drivers (yes, there are some).
+It was easy to tell I was now back in "civilisation", as the vehicles were speeding past me with only millimetres to spare - quite a shock after 2 weeks of quiet roads and mostly courteous drivers (yes, there are some around).

 Flying out from Inverness